ILA's New Digital Experience Is Here! Learn More

 By ILA Staff

-institutes030116Preconference Institutes are a popular ramp-up to the ILA Conference.
-This year, we’ll spotlight each 1 of the 15 topics that will be addressed in all-day presentations that are designed to take a close look into the hottest topics in literacy.
-This week we look at Research & Literacy Leadership.
+shutterstock_106222655_x300Preconference Institutes are a popular ramp-up to the ILA 2016 Conference.
+This year, we’ll spotlight each of the 15 all-day presentations designed to take a close look into the hottest topics in literacy (other installments will be linked at the bottom of this post).
+This week, we look at Boosting Secondary-Level Engagement & Comprehension.

 The ILA 2016 Conference & Exhibits will be July 9–11 in Boston, MA, with more than 6,000 attendees eager to cultivate new teaching practices.
 With over 300 sessions, including several new additions to the schedule, and the popular Preconference Institutes, the weekend is sure to be a memorable one.
 Register today for the conference to take advantage of special Early Bird pricing.